moderncraft1234/yatabot-4.0/README.md

  - make sure to run node v16.17.0
  - make sure to link the correct information in the mcmodules.json file for the bot configuration
  - type npm start in ur terminal to startup the bot
+ - u can use ./startup.sh if u wanna start it up on a linux based distribution so the bot usses a specific node version